joaomarcosjova/joaomarcosjova/README.md

 - 👀 I’m interested in web development
 - 🌱 I’m currently Javascript / React
 - 💞️ I’m looking to collaborate on software development
-- 📫 How to reach me marcosjova3@gmail.com
+- 📫 How to reach me marcosjova3@gmail.com or IG @j.marcosjova

 <!---
 joaomarcosjova/joaomarcosjova is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.